-Grantees are expected to travel to Austin twice during the grant period to make a presentation on grant activities to Coordinating Board staff and other State Leadership grantees.
-The Coordinating Board will determine presentation dates.
+Grantees may be asked to travel to Austin once during the grant period to make a presentation on grant activities to Coordinating Board staff and other State Leadership grantees.
+The Coordinating Board will determine presentation date.
+Awarded applicant is expected to travel to at least one state professional conference during the grant period and make a presentation to disseminate information about the grant to other CTE professionals.

-APPENDIX E

-REVISIONS TO PROGRAM PLAN OR BUDGET
+APPENDIX E REVISIONS TO PROGRAM PLAN OR BUDGET